funfunvietnam/funfunvietnam.github.io/_posts/2019-03-04-6-main-railway-lines-in-vietnam.md

 tags: [recommend]
 ---

 How is railway network in Vietnam?
-The total length of the Vietnamese railway network has almost 2,600 kilometres (1,600 mi).
+The total length of the Vietnamese railway network has almost 2,600 kilometers (1,600 mi).
 Base on the passenger service provided by Vietnam Railways, the state-owned operator of the railway system in Vietnam, I organized the 6 major railway lines as below.

 {% capture lines %}
 North - South railway,